 ① Illegal or illegitimate

 One of the most serious signs of a bad driving instructor is if they’re not actually doing the job legally.
 All DVSA-approved instructors have had a certain amount of tuition on how to teach others to drive, and have had to pass various exams proving their competence as an instructor.
 Potential Driving Instructors (PDIs) are also allowed to teach people to drive, as they build up their experience to gain full Approved Driving Instructor (ADI) status, so long as they also hold a valid trainee badge.
-If someone is doing the job without having the correct qualifications, they haven’t proven their abilities to a professional body—and it’s actually illegal to pay them to teach you to drive.
+If someone is doing the job without being a registered ADI or PDI, they haven’t proven their abilities to a professional body—and it’s actually illegal to pay them to teach you to drive.

 There are a couple of ways to ensure that you’re not getting ripped off.
-You can see a list of most verified ADIs on the DVSA register, which contains a list of any legitimate instructor who has chosen to have their details added to the database.
+You can see a list of most verified instructors on the DVSA register, which contains instructors who’ve chosen to have their details added to the database.
 Even if this draws a blank, you can still work out if your instructor is legal by checking that there is a valid card in their windscreen during lessons (it can be a pink triangle or green octagon, but it must be within date).
 If either of these conditions are met, you can be assured that they have proper professional recognition.
 If you’re struggling to confirm your instructor’s legitimacy, follow the steps laid out in our post on DVSA-approved instructors.